BurnOutTrader/fund-forge/DEV_TODO_ISSUES.md

  - Possibly indicator events

 ## Solutions
-- All 3 fns are called directly by the strategy instance's associated fns, this is likely the cause of the dead-lock on the buffer mutex, The obvious solution is to just return the events to the calling functions and the strategy struct can add to the buffer after the functions have ran.
+- All 3 fns are called directly by the strategy instance's associated fns, this is likely the cause of the deadlock on the buffer mutex, The obvious solution is to just return the events to the calling functions and the strategy struct can add to the buffer after the functions have run.
-- If above still dead locks, send events directly to the strategy without buffering, subscription events are not time sensitive so synchronization is not an issue.
+- If above still deadlocks, send events directly to the strategy without buffering, subscription events are not time sensitive so synchronization is not an issue..
+- these events are more of a debug issue and could possibly be moved to a simple `Result<>` return type... they are only considered strategy events for the sake of the strategy registry GUI connections.
+- There is the option to just use the strategy sender directly and not buffer events, but then synchronization could become an issue.

 ## Problem fns